 Purchasing a Japan Rail Pass

 You need to purchase your JR Pass online before arriving in Japan.
 Many websites sell the JR Pass.
-We bought ours here along with a Pocket WiFi.
+We bought ours here.
 You’ll receive an exchange order in the mail.
 Be sure to exchange the voucher in Japan within 90 days or it will expire.

 Using a Japan Rail Pass in Japan